jwplayer/applicaster-docs/images.md

 1. Assign the custom property with the image url
 1. Open Aplicaster studio and assign the image key of the cell used, e.g. `extensions.imgHeroRoku`

+## Hosting additional images at JW Player
 It is possible to host images in JW Player:
 1. Upload a dummy video in the media library.
 E.g. foo.mp4
 1. Override the default image with a new image.
 This can be of a different aspect ratio
-1. The Image URL will be created media according to format: `https://content.jwplatform.com/v2/media/{mediaid}/poster.jpg?width={width}`.
+1. The image URL will be created according to format: `https://content.jwplatform.com/v2/media/{mediaid}/poster.jpg?width={width}`.
 For example: `https://content.jwplatform.com/v2/media/dwEE1oBP/poster.jpg?width=720`

 Note: A more simple 'alternate images' workflow is under development.